pesto-students/busbox-fe-n12-gamma2/README.md

 Please Note:

 - On stripe dashboard you can use test card (4242 4242 4242 4242) with future expiry date and any 3 digit cvv to make a successful booking.
-- We only have buses for these cities for now
+- We only have buses for these cities for now </br>
-Banglore ,Kolar, Vellore, Tirupati, Nellore, Ongole, Guntur, Vijayawada, Kakinada, Visakhapatna, Srikakulam, Ichchapuram, Brahmapur, Khordha, Bhubaneswar
+Banglore ,Kolar, Vellore, Tirupati, Nellore, Ongole, Guntur, Vijayawada, Kakinada, Visakhapatna, Srikakulam, Ichchapuram, Brahmapur, Khordha, Bhubaneswar.

 ## Installation